Krang: 1987 series

 Krang's ultimate goal is to take over the Earth; it probably only became his objective after he was exiled on the Earth, but this point is never made clear.
-Every plan Krang conceives is either aimed at that goal, or towards the short-term objective of powering-up the Technodrome.
-He does not share Shredder's obsession with the Turtles and Splinter; while Shredder sees them as mortal enemies, Krang seems to regard them more like annoyances to be destroyed when they interfere in his plans.
-He does have his own "version" of the turtles, however—a rebellious group of teens from Dimension X named the Neutrinos, who seem to have a similar relationship to Krang as Shredder has to the TMNT.
+Every plan Krang conceives is either aimed at that goal, or towards the short-term objective of powering up the Technodrome.
+He does not share Shredder's obsession with the Turtles and Splinter; while Shredder sees them as mortal enemies, Krang seems to regard them more like annoyances.

-Counting from the first meeting between the Turtles and Shredder and Krang, Krang spent seven seasons in the Technodrome, either somewhere on Earth or in Dimension X, scheming to power up his battle fortress and take over the Earth.
-Eventually the Turtles managed to banish the Technodrome back to Dimension X without Krang and Shredder.
-At that point they began operating out of an old science building.
-Krang and Shredder eventually returned to the Technodrome in the season 8 episode "Turtle Trek", but the Turtles destroy the engines of the Technodrome, trapping it and its inhabitants in Dimension X and putting an end to Krang's plans.
+The Turtles eventually transport the Technodrome back to Dimension X. At that point, Krang and Shredder begin operating out of an old science building.
+Krang and Shredder eventually return to the Technodrome in the season 8 episode "Turtle Trek", but the Turtles destroy the engines of the Technodrome, trapping it and its inhabitants in Dimension X.

-Krang spent the next two years in Dimension X, until he was contacted by Dregg.
-Dregg arranged for him and Shredder to come back to Earth, to help him fight the Turtles.
-However, Dregg betrays them, and drains Krang's intelligence.
-Shredder escapes and restores Krang, but Dregg captures them again.
-Finally, the Turtles spoil his plan and transport Shredder and Krang back to Dimension X.

-In the series finale, "Divide and Conquer", the Turtles return to the Technodrome to take Krang's android body, which they need to fight Dregg.
-Krang is nowhere to be seen, but it is assumed that he is still somewhere in Dimension X.
+Krang also appears in the 2009 crossover film Turtles Forever, in which he, Shredder and the Turtles from the 1987 show end up in the 2003 universe.
+In the film, Krang is voiced by Bradford Cameron.

+Krang appears in the 2012 animated series, with Pat Fraley reprising the role.
+Krang is said to be a cousin of Kraang Sub-Prime who wound up exiled to that dimension because he was a screw-up.
+He attempts to destroy the Mirage, 1987, and 2012 universes, the latter of which the Kraang had especially been trying to conquer, using Sub-Prime's desire to "wipe out the Turtles at any cost" as leverage.
+Sub-Prime banishes him back to the 1987-universe once this is revealed.

+Krang returns in the three-part episode "Wanted: Bebop and Rocksteady". where he and the 80s Shredder escape to the 2012 dimension and made use of its Bebop and Rocksteady.
+Both Turtle groups as well as Bebop and Rocksteady thwart Krang and 80s Shredder's plot.